meichthys/foss_note_apps/features.md

 ## Demo

-Does the project provide a demo instance
+Does the project provide a demo instance (without having to install/download an app)

 ## Editor